panzi/minmath/README.md

 ### Faster and More Maintainable Parser

 However, this will yield an inefficient parser that is hard to maintain with a lot of redundant code.
-Instead you can write it like in `alt_parser.c` where all binary operations are done at once and operator precedence can be configured in `get_precedence()`.
+Instead you can write it like in `fast_parser.c` where all binary operations are done at once and operator precedence can be configured in `get_precedence()`.